TomFrost/DevBox/README.md

 DevBox is ISC licensed.
 See details in LICENSE.txt.

 ## Credits
-DevBox was created by Tom Shawver at TechnologyAdvice in 2016.
+DevBox was originally created at [TechnologyAdvice](http://technologyadvice.com) in Nashville, TN.